YOU HAVE QUESTIONS, WE HAVE THE ANSWERS.Not seeing your question here? Reach out. We are happy to help. CONTACT US

 What does acupuncture feel like?

-Fear of needles is not uncommon and it’s normal to be a little unsure at first!
-Most of us have only experienced hypodermic needles through blood draws and injections – which are uncomfortable experiences.
+Fear of needles is not uncommon and it's normal to feel a little uneasy at first!
+Most of us have only experienced hypodermic needles through blood draws and injections - which are uncomfortable experiences.
 The sensation you feel from an acupuncture needle is nothing like the feeling you get with a shot.
-Our acupuncturists are skilled at using gentle techniques – listening to any concerns you may have and working within your comfort zone.
-Our office is a great place to try acupuncture for the first time!

 - Acupuncture needles are extremely fine - about the width of a human hair.